dansmyers/ProgrammingAndSoftwareDevelopment-Spring-2021/3-Methods_and_Recursion/Deliverables/README.md

 The negative side of the sequence has the same values as the positive side, but offset by 1 and with alternating signs.

 Complete the method `fib(n)` which finds the `n`th Fibonacci number.
-Your method has to work for both postiive and negative values of
+Your method has to work for both positive and negative values of
 `n`.

 ### McCarthy's 91 Function